Middle Eastern Pickled Turnips

 But on the other hand, you get to meet new friends, see other parts of your family, find a new house you’ll love, and hopefully, find another great Mexican restaurant.

-One of our first duty stations was in northern Virginia, where Middle Eastern restaurants are thankfully, all over the place.
+One of our first duty stations was in northern Virginia, where Middle Eastern restaurants are all over the place.

 Ingredients needed to make this recipe (scroll down to recipe card for complete recipe):